 Meet some of our inspirational colleagues who have been named in the celebrated EMpower Ethnic Minority Role Model lists.

-We’re delighted to see three of our colleagues named in the celebrated EMpower Ethnic Minority Role Model lists.
+We’re delighted to see two of our colleagues named in the celebrated EMpower Ethnic Minority Role Model lists.

 Top 100 Ethnic Minority Executives List

 Since joining the Group, Tanvi has passionately driven the inclusion agenda.
 She is a key Diversity Sponsor for Retail, a member of the Group Inclusion and Diversity Forum and Inclusion Strategy working group, and is actively involved with the internal REACH Network.
 Tanvi is founder of the Chief Customer Office’s Black, Asian and Minority Ethnic committee, which has driven increases in colleague disclosure rates and advocate involvement.
 She pioneered “Ask Me Anything” sessions to encourage colleagues from underrepresented backgrounds to share experiences and be more confident.
 Other initiatives she has led for this audience include a hiring and retention program for talent and a reverse mentoring program.
 Tanvi was invited to join one of the Deloitte Academy Diversity on Boards Programmes.
 She is a regular keynote and panel speaker at industry diversity events.